sahmed1o/Stock-Market-Stats-Web-Application-Tracker/README.md

 # Historical Data
-The updatehistoricdata.php cron job takes the current data stored and updates the historic data on the site.
-Historical data is from coinmarketcap but not all of it is included in this repo due to its large size.
-The historical data can be retrieved using the gethistoricdat.php script, it grabs the scraped historical data from coinmarketcap for all coins.
-The historical data for the top 2000 coins has been included to show how the data is graphed in the information page for the coins.
+The updatehistoricdata.php cron job takes the current data stored, and updates the historic data on the site.
+Historical data is from iEx Trading Group but not all of it is included in this repo due to its large size.
+The historical data can be retrieved using the gethistoricdat.php script, it grabs the scraped historical data from iExTrading for all stocks.
+The historical data for certain stocks has been included to show how the data is graphed in the information page.

 <img src="screenshots/screenbg4.png"  height="400" />
 <img src="screenshots/screenbg5.png"  height="400" />